spacemeshos/go-spacecraft/README.md

 ![explorer_arch_chart.png](docs/explorer_arch_chart.png)

 Cloudflare is used as SSL proxy and for domain records for spacemesh public JSON API, explorer backend API and dashboard backend API.
 Whereas for spacemesh public GRPC API, k8s Ingress  is used as SSL proxy and cloudflare is used only for DNS record.
-The reason we do this for GRPC API is because cloudflare is capable to proxy GRPC connections currently.
+The reason we do this for GRPC API is because cloudflare is not capable to proxy GRPC connections currently.
 Due to this we store SSL cert and key in secrets.